 'Mature, philosophical and adventurous work… Paul Mills strikes me as one of the few poets writing today who is fully prepared not to play safe.'
 Paul Munden, PN Review

 His fourth book of poems Dinosaur Point was the overall winner of the Poetry Business Book & Pamphlet Competition 1999.
 His literary archive is held at Leeds University Brotherton Library, Special Collections.
-From October 2012 Paul will be Royal Literary Fellow at York University.

 The Poetry Business, Leeds Poetry.